Skip to content

 Don't Wait for the Post-Mortem

-Tripwire monitors the same surface post-deployment: DVN threshold changes on OFT bridges, multisig signer rotations, oracle path modifications, admin-role transfers, and privileged configuration calls across your deployed contracts and their dependencies.
+Tripwire monitors that surface post-deployment: DVN threshold changes on OFT bridges, multisig signer rotations, oracle path modifications, admin-role transfers, and privileged configuration calls across your deployed contracts and their dependencies.
 Alerts in seconds via Slack, Telegram, or email.
 Automated circuit breakers that don't wait for a war room.

 If you're running a lending protocol that accepts cross-chain collateral, or operating a bridge that issues OFTs, talk to us.